jwells24/CCC410F22-JWCapstone/docs/DesignProject2.md

 ### Mission Statement

 * The purpose of Design Project 2 is to finish some of what I was not able to accomplish in Design Project 1, that being configuring Wazuh out of the default stage.
 Once Wazuh is configured to a point where I feel it is not completely default, we can move on to some Pen testing of Wazuh.
 I want to gain some more knowledge about pen testing against EDR's specifically and then be able to design my own plan to test against my Wazuh environment.
-Once I have successfully designed a plan for this testing, I want to perform the plan against my environment and get some tangible results that I can eventually use in analysis.
+I want to be able to roughly design my own pen test plan for Wazuh, which I can refine in the next capstone semester.

 ### Objectives:

 1. Configure Wazuh - Configure some rules and alerts in Wazuh to simulate a business environment

 2. Design testing on Wazuh - Research and design a Pen test against my Wazuh environment

-3. Perform testing on Wazuh - Perform the pen test on the Wazuh environment

 ### References